 Youth for Reconciliation Day February 22 at the University of Ottawa - schools only

-We gratefully acknowledge our sponsors for 2019:
+We would like to thank our sponsors for 2019:

 Ottawa Carleton District School Board

 Ella Fontaine Richardson

 Robin and Joan Bell

 INDIGENOUS STORYTELLING & CULTURAL ACTIVITIES AT PLEASANT PARK SCHOOL

 In 2009, parents and co-founders Margaret Embleton and Tim O’Loan began awareness-raising activities at their children’s school.

 This led to the Màmawi Together Speaker Series...

 Stemming from the awareness raised by the activities at Pleasant Park School, the Annual Aboriginal Lecture Series was launched in 2012 at the request of parents at the school to involve them in more reconciliation efforts.